nssharmaofficial/logo-removal-gan/README.md

         # if patch = False in Dataset()
         self.whole_size = (512,512)

-        # training parameters for main,py
+        # training parameters for main.py
         # also parameters defining trained model for show.py
         self.BATCH = 3
         self.EPOCHS = 14